neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 - `Relative units` are relative to another length.
 With relative units we can scale from different output environments to another more easily.
 - `Absolute units` are fixed and aren't relative to anything else.
-They should only be used when the output environment is known.
 The most common absolute unit is `px` (Pixels).

 **Relative units examples**